 On first impression, I thought the meals looked miniscule, especially compared to portions I’m served in restaurants and fast food places.
 But surprisingly, they were quite filling!
 The parfait kept me full for about three hours and the salad and brassica bowl were perfectly satisfactory for lunch.
 The sweet potato chia bread was the least filling and would probably serve better as a snack in between meals or after a workout.

 In addition to my meals, my box contained all kinds of extra goodies, including a few samples of coffee “nibs,” detox herbal teas, an energy bar, and a probiotic supplement.
-I was really interested in the probiotics since studies show that probiotic intake may help maintain a healthy gut microbiome National Center for Complementary and Integrative Health “Probiotics: What You Need To Know” View Source and help relieve some digestive issues.
+I was really interested in the probiotics since studies show that probiotic intake may help National Center for Complementary and Integrative Health “Probiotics: What You Need To Know” View Source and help relieve some digestive issues.

 There is, however, a lot to be wary of with so-called “detox” teas, particularly ones that contain potent laxatives.
 But Sakara’s tea contains herbs that may help support digestion, like rooibos, rose petals, lemon peel, lemongrass, and orange peel, but don’t have an immediate and intense effect.
-Many of these herbs have been associated withhigher levels of antioxidants and stronger immune response Journal of traditional and complementary medicine “Herbal beverages: Bioactive compounds and their role in disease risk reduction - A review” View Source , too.
+Many of these herbs have been associated with Journal of traditional and complementary medicine “Herbal beverages: Bioactive compounds and their role in disease risk reduction - A review” View Source , too.
 I enjoyed the tea’s natural sweetness (and that it didn’t make me have to run to the bathroom all the time).